Overview of Annual Compliance of a Private Limited Company

 - Independent Auditor’s Report that confirms that the financial statements are true.

-Filing Process and Deadline
+Filing process and deadline

-4. Director KYC Submission (DIR-3 KYC)
+4. Director KYC (DIR-3 KYC/KYC Web)

 The Companies Act, 2013, requires all company directors holding DIN to update their personal and professional details on the Ministry of Corporate Affairs (MCA) portal using DIR-3 KYC.
 The following information shall be disclosed in the DIR-3 KYC form: